cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-16-CTF-Red-BsidesIslamabad-2020.md

 ## Vulnerability?

 `Lack of proper access control`.
-There should be porper access cotrol implmented on endpoints that are not meant for a user (in this case the moderator).
+There should be proper access cotrol implemented on endpoints that are not meant for a user (in this case the moderator).

 ---